-Nanci: that is like so cool.
-Have you ever walked by a building, you know, and seen impressions of things in there?
+Nanci Bompey: That is so cool.
+Have you ever done that, walked by a building and seen impressions of things in there?
 It’s so cool.

-Shane: like in the rock, or in the stone?
-Yeah, yeah
+Shane Hanlon: Like in the rock, or in the stones?
+Yeah.

-Shane: I do have to say though, my science background is studying living things, it’s what got me interested in science, why I care about science.
-So why should we, and I mean the royal we, all of us, care about that stuff in rocks?
+Shane Hanlon: Yeah, I do have to say, though, my science background is studying living things.
+It’s what got me interested in science, why I care about science.
+So why should we, and I mean the royal “we”, all of us, care about dead stuff and rocks?

-Liza: well, besides dead stuff in rocks being really cool
+Liza Lester: Well, besides dead stuff and rocks being really cool.

-Liza: these traces can tell us a lot about what life was like 600 million years ago, how these interactions happened between organisms, what they were eating, was there oxygen in the atmosphere, what was the chemistry of the ocean.
-They can really learn a lot from a hole in the ground that an animal has dug.
+Liza Lester: These traces can tell us a lot about what life was like 600 million years ago, how these interactions happened between organisms.
+What they were eating.
+Was there oxygen in the atmosphere?
+What was the chemistry of the ocean?
+It’s really, they can really learn a lot from a whole in the ground that an animal has dug.
 And this can also tell us about how organisms responded to major climate changes.
-You know, the Ediacaran was a time of huge geological change.
-There was the end of this big ice age, there was an asteroid impact, there was the dissolution and reformation of these supercontinents, and the ocean changed its chemistry, so you know we’re facing some big changes now, maybe this can tell us little about what happened in the past.
+The Ediacaran was a time of huge geological change.
+There was the end of this big ice age.
+There was an asteroid impact.
+There was the disillusion and reformation of these super continents, and the ocean changed its chemistry.
+We’re facing some big changes now.
+Maybe this can tell us a little bit about what happened in the past.

-Renata Netto: A lot of interactions that are preserved.
-Even that the interactions made by bacteria, microbial mats on the substrates, they can leave a sort of sedimentary structures.
-Very particular sedimentary structures that reveal that they were present in the ancient substrate.
-If you have a chance to see the group or try to make an approach about the group of bacteria that were there, you can make very valuable interpretations and which conditions that substrates were exposed or I don’t know the word in English but the chemical and physical conditions of their substrates when the microbial mats were there.
+Renata Netto: A lot of interactions that are preserved, and even those interactions made by bacteria, microbial mats on the substrates, they can leave a sort of sedimentary structures, very particular sedimentary structures that reveals that they were present in the ancient substrates.
+If you have a chance to see the group, or to try to make an approach about the group of bacteria where they are, you can make very valuable interpretations in which conditions that substrates were exposed, or … I don’t know the word in English, but the chemical and physical conditions of the earth’s substrates when the microbial mats were there.

 Renata Netto: Yeah.